yuvis22/Snowfall/README.md

 ## Positioning

-The snowfall container is absolute positioned and has the following default styles (see [the definition](https://github.com/cahilfoley/react-snowfall/blob/a8e865e82cac3221930773cdfd6b90eeb0b34247/src/config.ts#L4-L10)):
+The snowfall container is absolute positioned and has the following default styles
 ```css
 position: absolute;
 top: 0;